 - 1. Turn the radio on.

 - 2. Press AM-FM to select the band.

 - 3. Tune in the desired station.

 - 4. Press TONE to select the equalization that best suits the type of station selected.
+(This function is not available on the Bose radio.)

 - 5. Press and hold one of the five numbered buttons.
 The sound will mute.
 When it returns, release the button.
 Whenever you press that numbered button, the station you set will return and the tone that you selected will also be automatically selected for that button.
+(The tone will not automatically return on the Bose radio.)

 - 6. Repeat the steps for each pushbutton.